OXBO Energy

 The ground beneath our feet holds an inexhaustible thermal resource — available everywhere on earth, independent of weather, daylight, or geography.
 Geoexchange technology is proven.
 What is not proven is whether the industry can get out of its own way long enough to make it cost-competitive at scale.

-OXBO Energy exists to do exactly that — to revolutionize the economics, engineering, and performance of geoexchange by bringing petroleum engineering rigor to an industry that has operated without it.
+OXBO Energy exists to do exactly that — to revolutionize the economics, engineering, and performance of geoexchange by bringing subsurface engineering rigor to an industry that has operated without it.

 Vision